MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_06_explore_sentinel.md

 1. From the SC900-Sentinel-RG page, select **Access control (IAM)** from the left navigation panel.

 1. From the Access control page, select **View my access**.
-As MOD Administrator, the current role is Service administrator.
-This will grant you the necessary permissions but for demo purposes you may want to show the Sentinel specific roles.
-Close the MOD Administrator assignments window by selecting the **X** on the top-right corner of the window.
+If you are  using the Skillable Cloud Slice subscription, the role assignment is set to LOD Owner, which is a custom role assignment configured for this Cloud Slice subscription and it will grant you the necessary permissions.
+For demo purposes, however, it's good to show the Sentinel specific roles.
+Close the assignments window by selecting the **X** on the top-right corner of the window.

     1. From the Access control page, select **+Add**, then select **Add role assignment**.